juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Install Docker

 To be able to use Docker in your system, you need to have installed Docker-engine.
-Step-by-step instructions for this for Windows, Mac, and Linux distributions can be found in [Docker documentation](https://docs.docker.com/install/).
+Step-by-step instructions for this for Windows 10, Mac, and Linux distributions can be found in [Docker documentation](https://docs.docker.com/install/).

 # Running Annif in Docker container

+These instructions have been written for Linux use, but most of them should work also when using Windows or MacOS.
+In Windows you should use a Command Prompt or PowerShell terminal window for entering the commands.

-In case you are using Linux, you can get the Annif docker image from the docker registry at https://quay.io/repository/natlibfi/annif with<sup id="a1">[1](#myfootnote1)</sup>:
+You can get the Annif docker image from the docker registry at https://quay.io/repository/natlibfi/annif with<sup id="a1">[1](#myfootnote1)</sup>:

     docker pull quay.io/natlibfi/annif